All in the Family: Asheville Academy Reconnects Montana Families

 Resources for Montana Families Seeking Help

 NIMH A lead federal agency on mental health research, the National Institute of Mental Health is part of the National Institutes of Health the largest biomedical research agency in the world.
 The ultimate goal of the National Institute of Mental Health is the complete eradication of mental illness from the world.

 MentalHealth.gov The website of the US Department of Health and Human Services, MentalHealth.gov serves to educate both the public and lawmakers about mental health.
 Reaching both local and national communities allows MentalHealth.gov to have a deeper level of reach in order to benefit those suffering from a mental health issue.

-Asheville Academy for Girls helps Montana families from cities and towns like Bigfork Whitefish Bonner Condon Bozeman Huson Orchard Homes Frenchtown Huntley Shepherd
+Asheville Academy helps Montana families from cities and towns like Bigfork Whitefish Bonner Condon Bozeman Huson Orchard Homes Frenchtown Huntley Shepherd

-Some examples of cities from Montana which may have families who could use Asheville Academy for Girls: Billings Missoula Great Falls Bigfork Whitefish
+Some examples of cities from Montana which may have families who could use Asheville Academy: Billings Missoula Great Falls Bigfork Whitefish

 - Alternatives to Medication for Young Girls with ADHDAttention deficit hyperactivity disorder (ADHD) is a relatively common mental disorder that affects primarily children and can be carried into adulthood.
 This disorder is most commonly treated with prescribed medication and is effective for roughly 80% of people.
 However, like most medications, ADHD medications can come with some harsh side...
 Read more »

 - The birds and the bees: Talking to Your Daughter About Awkward TopicsFrom a young age, our children begin to ask us: “Why?”
 They question us in order to learn and make sense of the world around them.
 As parents, it is our job to help answer those questions as they come.
 But of course, questions from young children like: “Why do...
 Read more »